codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ### Git Sources & Argo CD applications
-On creating an Argo CD application in Codefresh, before you can commit the application manifest, you need to select the Git Source to which to sync it.
+When creating an Argo CD application in Codefresh, selecting the Git Source to which it should sync is a critical step before committing the application manifest.

    {% include
 	image.html